 Corrosion Inhibitors: These chemical additives can be introduced into the fluid flowing through the pipe to slow down the corrosion process.

-Proper Material Selection: In highly corrosive environments, consider using corrosion-resistant alloys or alternative piping materials.
+Proper Material Selection: In highly corrosive environments, try using corrosion-resistant alloys or alternative piping materials.

 Regular Inspection and Maintenance: Frequent inspections can help identify early signs of corrosion, allowing for timely intervention.
 Regular cleaning and maintenance can also prevent the buildup of corrosive substances.